c19witness/airborne-not-droplets-timelines/README.md

 Insert `<a href='URL'>title</a>` in the text_text section:

 ```
-text_text: Blh blah <a href='https://its-airborne.org/WHO#event-is-airborne-no-isnt-airborne'> it's airborne statement on Feb 11th, 2020</a> which was the subject of much doubling down in the last few years
+text_text: Blah blah <a href='https://its-airborne.org/WHO#event-is-airborne-no-isnt-airborne'> it's airborne statement on Feb 11th, 2020</a> which was the subject of much doubling down in the last few years
 ```
 Note: The link MUST be href='URL' and not the more usual href="URL"